Tobu 300 series

 The Tobu 300 series and 350 series (東武300系・350系, Tōbu 300/350-kei) were limited express electric multiple unit (EMU) train types operated by the private railway operator Tobu Railway in Japan from July 1991 until March 2022.
 Rebuilt from former 1800 series express sets, the trains were used on limited express and charter services on the Tobu Skytree Line and Tobu Nikko Line.

 Operations

-As of 21 April 2017, the fleet consists of three four-car 350 series sets (sets 351 to 353).
-The 350 series sets are normally used on Shimotsuke limited express services, while the 300 series was used on Kirifuri limited express services.
+As of 21 April 2017, the fleet consisted of three four-car 350 series sets (sets 351 to 353).
+The 350 series sets were normally used on Shimotsuke limited express services, while the 300 series was used on Kirifuri limited express services.

 Formations

 The six-car 300 series and four-car 350 series sets were formed as shown below.

 300 series sets 301 to 302

 Car 2 was fitted with a scissors-type pantograph, and car 4 was fitted with two.

 350 series sets 351 to 353

 Car 2 was fitted with two scissors-type pantographs.